verticalsoftware/vertical-spectreconsolelogger/docs/formatting.md

 options.ConfigureProfiles(profile => profile.AddTypeFormatters());
 ```

+> ⚠️Important
+>
+> Make sure your type can be created by activation (e.g. has a parameterless public default constructor).

+> 💡 Note
+>
-Since `ICustomFormatter` is being used, you can also extend the functionality with format strings - see [Composite Formatting](https://docs.microsoft.com/en-us/dotnet/api/system.icustomformatter?view=net-5.0).
+> Since `ICustomFormatter` is being used, you can also extend the functionality with format strings - see [Composite Formatting](https://docs.microsoft.com/en-us/dotnet/api/system.icustomformatter?view=net-5.0).